librespot-org/librespot-java/README.md

 - Mixed playlists (cuepoints and transitions)

 ## Get started
-All the configuration you need is inside the `config.toml` file, there you can decide to authenticate with:
+All the configuration you need is inside the `config.toml` file.
+If none is present, a sample `config.toml` will be generated the first time the jar is run.
+There you can decide to authenticate with:
 - Username and password
 - Zeroconf
 - Facebook